MhmedRjb/digitization_an_old_company/README.md

 # digitization_an_old_company
-this repository collect data from different  sources (desktop app, WhatsApp messages, pdfs from emails ) and handle it to be useful and understandable in one place
+this repository collect data from different  sources (desktop app, WhatsApp messages, pdfs from emails ) and handle it to be useful and understandable in one place by using
-## and the winter is totally coming
-by using
 - python
   - pandas :heavy_check_mark:
   - numby  :heavy_check_mark:
-  - seaborn
-  - selenium
-- SQL
 - Power BI :heavy_check_mark:
 ## this project has three steps
 ### 1. collect the data from the ERP application